kenchan0824/hku-comp7404-project/README.md

 2. Start the Jupyter Notebook.
 3. Open the notebook `demonstration.ipynb`.
 4. Make sure `movie_ids.txt` and `ex8_movies.mat` are at the same directory.
-5. Selecth the menu `Kernel -> Restart & Run All` to run the notebook.
+5. Select the menu `Kernel -> Restart & Run All` to run the notebook.

 List of Members
 ===